 Ooi, Jin Bee.
 1997.
 Tropical Deforestation.
 The Tyranny of Time.
 Singapore University Press.
 ISBN 997-69-183-3.
 Pgs.
 24, 25

 Deforestation, fuel wood, and fuel efficient stoves

 These stoves can also use briquettes made from dried compressed waterweeds – see http://aconetwork.weebly.com, where water hyacinth is used to make fuel briquettes, and the juice is used to fertilize crops.
-In addition, the ash and charcoal the stoves produce can be ground to powder and, along with seeds, can be fed to livestock to disperse in their manure, and so increase soil fertility, store carbon in the soil, and aid the establishment of trees, grasses and other plants.
+In addition, the ash and charcoal the stoves produce can be added to Zai holes, or ground to powder and, along with seeds, can be fed to livestock to disperse in their manure, and so increase soil fertility, store carbon in the soil, and aid the establishment of trees, grasses and other plants.
 In this way, a cause of deforestation can become an aid to reforestation.
 See the appendix in the AID article (pges 43-44) at the bottom of this page, for more.